Did You Know...

 - Autistic children may not learn to read by following the same developmental patterns as neurotypical children and may benefit from adaptations to traditional reading programmes.

-- Autistic children often present with a language delay in the early years, so reading programs need to focus on meaningful comprehension from the start.
+- Autistic children often present with a language delay in the early years, so reading programmes need to focus on meaningful comprehension from the start.

-- Traditional reading programs assume the ability to use spoken language, which can exclude non-speaking students unless adaptations are made to accommodate their needs.
+- Traditional reading programmes assume the ability to use spoken language, which can exclude non-speaking students and those with speech and language delays.

 Many autistic children show an early interest in books and letters.
 Some enjoy activities such as matching letters, singing the alphabet song, and looking at printed words.
 My son, Sebastian, was no exception.
 From a young age, he was fascinated with letters and even spoke some letter names as his first words!